javapathfinder/jpf-wiki-sync/GSoC-2019-Project-Ideas.md

 information, or other suitable techniques.
 Once generated, such drivers and stubs can be used to verify applications belonging to specific domains using appropriate jpf extensions (e.g., [jpf-awt](http://babelfish.arc.nasa.gov/trac/jpf/wiki/projects/jpf-awt), [jpf-android](https://bitbucket.org/heila/jpf-android)).
 The project can be implemented on top of
-[OCSEGen](http://ti.arc.nasa.gov/publications/8752/download) or another suitable tool.
+[OCSEGen](http://ti.arc.nasa.gov/publications/8752/download) or another suitable tool.-->

 #### Test Case Generation/Model-based Testing with Modbat for JPF